Improving the safety and reliability of our aging system

 Northwater Pipeline

-We are installing a 7-foot diameter pipeline along an 8.5-mile route from Ralston Reservoir to the Moffat site in Lakewood, replacing two smaller existing pipelines.
-The new pipeline will transport treated water from the newly built Northwater Treatment Plant to the Moffat site for distribution to our customers.
+We are installing a 66-inch diameter pipeline, replacing one of the two existing pipeline, running 8.5 miles between Ralston Reservoir and the Moffat Treatment Plant.
+The new pipeline will transport treated water from the new Northwater Treatment Plant to the Moffat Facility for distribution.

 How it affects our customers